 - Tourists travelling to the Maldives will be provided a free 30-day tourist visa on arrival.

-- As of December 16, 2020, travellers will need to present a negative PCR test, taken no longer than 96 hours from the time of departure to the Maldives.
+- Travellers will need to present a negative PCR test, taken no more than 96 hours from the time of departure to the Maldives.

 - Tourists with symptoms of Covid-19 will have to take a PCR test at their own cost.